BernhardPosselt/bif4-itp/README.rst

 CoffeeScript
 ------------
-CoffeeScript Files reside in the app/assets/javascript directory and are automatically compiled into public/javascript
+CoffeeScript Files reside in the public/coffee directory and are compiled with the script coffeecompile.sh .
+The script has to be launched from the same directory it is in and automatically compiles all changes that occur in coffee files automatically.

+For this to work you have to install nodejs and coffeescript

+    sudo apt-get install nodejs
+    sudo npm install -g coffee-script

+Then launch the script with

+    ./coffeecompile.sh

 ``A reference for CoffeeScript`` is available at http://coffeescript.org/

 Deployment
 ----------